-Are your eligible patients using the My EpiPen Savings Card®?
+Are your eligible patients using the EPIPEN® Savings Card ?

-Are your eligible patients who are prescribed Mylan's authorized generic to EpiPen® using the MyGenericEAI Savings Card?
+Are your eligible patients who are prescribed the authorized generic to EPIPEN using the Epinephrine Injection, USP Auto-Injector Savings Card?

-Eligible patients can receive up to a $25 discount on up to three Epinephrine Injection, USP two-pack cartons (six auto-injectors) with the MyGenericEAI Savings Card.
+Commercially-insured, eligible patients may receive up to a $25 discount on each Epinephrine Injection, USP Auto-Injector two-pack carton with the Epinephrine Injection, USP Auto-Injector Savings Card.
 Tell your patients about it and help them reduce their out-of-pocket costs and be prepared in more places.
 Restrictions apply; see the offer details for full Terms and Conditions*.

-*These offers are not valid for patients covered by Medicare, Medicaid or any other federal or state funded healthcare program or where prohibited by law.
-Mylan Specialty L.P. reserves the right to amend or end these programs at any time without notice.
+*These savings offers are not valid for patients covered by Medicare, Medicaid or any other federal or state funded healthcare program or where prohibited by law.
+Mylan Specialty L.P., a Viatris Company, reserves the right to amend or end these programs at any time without notice.

 What if a patient doesn’t have their savings card with them at the pharmacy?